jashandeep-sohi/krm-fn-sealedsecrets/README.md

 ### Kustomize Stub Secrets

-When using Kustomize, you might have some references to Secrets in other resources (e.g. `Pod.spec.containers.envFrom.secretsRef.name`) that'd you'd like to be updated when the name changes because of `nameSuffixHash=true`.
+When using Kustomize, you might have some references to `Secrets` in other resources (e.g. `Pod.spec.containers.envFrom.secretsRef.name`) that'd you'd like to be updated when the name changes because of `nameSuffixHash=true`.

-You can do that by emmiting stub v1.Secrets along with the SealedSecret:
+You can do that by emmiting stub `v1.Secrets` along with the `SealedSecret`:

 ```shell
 kpt fn eval --image ghcr.io/jashandeep-sohi/krm-fn-sealedsecrets/seal:latest -- "cert=$(kubeseal --fetch-cert)" nameSuffixHash=t emmitKustomizeStubSecrets=t